 Urine Color and its Meaning in Health and in Disease

-Normal urine is pale yellow or straw-yellow in color.
-Urine may have a variety of other colors, however, including dark yellow, orange, pink, red, green, blue, brown and even black.
-These rainbow hues may be caused by dehydration, ingested foods and drinks, supplements, medications, injuries and illnesses.
+Urine is normally pale yellow or straw-yellow in color.
+It may have a variety of other colors, however, including dark yellow, orange, pink, red, green, blue, brown, and even black.
+These rainbow hues may be caused by dehydration, ingested foods and drinks, supplements, medications, injuries, and illnesses.

 Urine is produced by the kidneys from blood plasma, stored in the urinary bladder and then excreted out of the body when the bladder is full.
-Urine contains water, salts and wastes produced by cell activity.
+It contains water, salts, and wastes produced by cell activity.

 Normal Urine Color

 Dehydration causes less water to enter the urine, so it appears dark yellow.
 Urine is usually darkest when we get up in the morning, since we’ve spent the night without drinking.
-Dark yellow urine during the day indicates that we’re not drinking enough water and is likely to appear if we’ve been sweating heavily without replenishing our body’s water content.
+Dark yellow urine during the day suggests that we’re not drinking enough water.
+It's likely to appear if we’ve been sweating heavily without replenishing our body’s water content.

 A Urine Color Chart to Check Hydration

 The website of Carleton University in Ottawa, Canada, provides a urine color chart for people to check their degree of hydration.
-The chart can be printed, but check that your printer produces colors that match the screen colors.
-Note that if you've recently ingested foods, drinks, vitamins, medications or dyes that color the urine, the chart may not be accurate.
+(A link to the chart is given in the "References" section below.)
+The chart can be printed, but check that your printer produces colors that match the ones on the screen.
+The colors on the monitor screen may not be accurate, however.
+Another problem with analyzing urine appearance is that the lighting in different rooms can affect the color, as can the exposure of a photograph.

 Pink or Red Urine